NickJAFriend/FT-Web-Task/README.md

 Node.JS includes an http interface but the joy of using Node.JS is the middleware that is available so simply via the require interface and the node pacakge manager (NPM).
 The 'http' interface is a joy to use but it includes both client and server architecture and so isn't entirely suitable for a lean approach to fetching data.
-The 'fetch' interface is however entirely suitable for this.
+The 'node-fetch' interface is however entirely suitable for this.
 It is available from the NPM library, so must be included in the package.json dependency field and also installed.
-It has minimal, effective methods to find the outcome in HTTP (for example a 200 'status' code which means 'OK' from the headers of the HTTP response and then retreive the data or 'body' of the HTTP response) and even a method to parse the data into JSON rather than leaving it in UTF-8 or whatever encoding or 'charset' the HTTP webserver has given the body of the response in.
+It has minimal, effective methods to GET web resources with HTTP (for example a 200 'status' code which means 'OK' from the headers of the HTTP response and then retreive the data or 'body' of the HTTP response) and even a method to parse the data into JSON rather than leaving it in UTF-8 or whatever encoding or 'charset' the HTTP webserver has given the body of the response in.

 The code provided in the task problem sheet (shown below) shows a function ready to call the URIs (API endpoints) asynchronously.
 Upon retreiving that Promise's resolve, it gives space for the coder to handle the data and complete the aforementioned task (to fetch the URIs and return a promise containing a single array with the data inside).